LM-SAL/irispy-lmsal/docs/guide.rst

      'FUVtemp',
      'NUVtemp')

-We can access to the values of the variables stored in the data corresponding to the extra information extension as an attribute or as a key:
+We can access the values of the variables stored in the data corresponding to the extra information extension as either an attribute or a key:

 .. code-block:: python